SamanFekri/QouteOfDay/README.md

-### 📅 Friday, 03 January, 2025
+### 📅 Saturday, 04 January, 2025
 ------
 ### Events
 ------
-Certainly!
-Here are a few notable events in U.S. history that occurred on January 3rd:
+Here are some notable events in U.S. history that occurred on January 4th:

-- **1870**: The First Brooklyn Bridge opens to lift traffic over the East River in New York City, revolutionizing bridge engineering.
+- **1785**: ***The first Treaty of Peace signed between Native Americans and the United States*** — These were early attempts to resolve conflicts and establish formal relationships with various Native American tribes.

-- **1959**: Alaska is granted statehood and becomes the 49th state of the United States.
+- **1847**: ***Samuel Morse received a patent for the telegraph*** — This invention significantly impacted communication technologies.

-- **1993**: The United States and Russia sign the START I Treaty, a major arms reduction agreement during a significant period in U
+- **1960**: ***United States hosted the 1960 Winter Olympics***
 ### Positive Qoute
 ------
-"Embrace the glorious mess that you are! 🌟✨ Keep shining and spreading kindness everywhere you go! 💖😊"
+"Believe in yourself and all that you are. ✨ Your potential is endless! 🌟💪"